-You need to try to have less income being freelancer compared to the office job you have right now.
+You need to try to have less income than being a freelancer compared to the office job you have right now.
 It's pretty easy to get more.
 First of all, your spending decreases.
-Just calculate for yourself how much you spent on trips, meals or other stuff for office.
+Just calculate for yourself how much you spent on trips, meals, or other stuff for the office.
 All these will be gone.

-I mean it's pretty clear for everyone that you earn more being freelancer.
+I mean it's pretty clear for everyone that you earn more being a freelancer.

 I have noticed that in the freelance world, there are generalists and specialists.
 A generalist programmer typically takes on all programming assignments in a variety of industries.
 I don't want to be a generalist.
 I have a plan for my career and freelancing helps me to follow it.
 I have clients with projects I want to be a specialist in.
 If they tomorrow ask me to do React programming instead of pipelines and DevOps tasks I will just leave them.
 I will find a new client in a few weeks and continue practicing DevSecOps.
 This means with freelancing you have more possibilities to do projects you are interested in.
 And if you are a good professional then client change will not be a long process for you in case of need.